What is a title?

 Provided that your Certificate of Title is not an electronic Certificate of Title, you can make your own application to replace your paper Certificate of Title.
 To do this, you will need to:

-- complete a Form 10 "Application for a New Certificate of Title in Place of One Lost or Destroyed", which is available from the Department of Environment, Land, Water and Planning;
+- Complete an "Application for a New Certificate of Title in Place of One Lost or Destroyed", which is available from the Department of Environment, Land Water and Planning.

-- arrange for a statutory declaration to be completed by you and any other current owner of the land explaining what happened to the Certificate of Title after it was issued by Land Victoria.
-A statutory declaration is also required from any other person who has dealt with the Certificate of Title, such as your lawyer.
-A copy of the statutory declaration document is located from the Department of Environment, Land, Water and Planning;
+- Arrange for a statutory declaration to be completed by you and any other current owner of the land explaining what happened to the Certificate of Title after it was issued by Land Victoria.
+A statutory declaration is also required from any other person who has dealt with the Certificate of Title, such as your lawyer or conveyancer.
+A copy of the form of statutory declaration required is available from the Department of Environment, Land Water and Planning.

-- if you own the land in the name of a company, obtain a copy of a company search identifying the company's officers (one of which will be making the statutory declaration referred to above); and
+- If you own the land in the name of a company, obtain a copy of a company search identifying the company's officers (one of which will be making the statutory declaration and undertaking the verification of identity check referred to above).

-- lodge these documents at Land Victoria along with the applicable fees.
+- Lodge all of the documents at Land Victoria along with the applicable fees.

-Alternatively, you may wish to instruct a lawyer to prepare the application on your behalf.
-If you decide to do this, you should advise the lawyer of the searches you made for the Certificate of Title and, if possible, the volume and folio numbers.
+You may wish to instruct a lawyer to prepare the application on your behalf.
+If you decide to do this, you should advise the lawyer of the searches you made for the paper Certificate of Title and, if possible, the volume and folio numbers.
 If you do not have a record of the volume and folio numbers, the lawyer will need the full names of the owners of the land and the property address in order to identify the correct title and to obtain a title search to help them prepare the application.
+Your lawyer will undertake the verification of identity check directly with you.

 What will it cost?